ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WebTransport over HTTP/2 relies on HTTP headers to convey parameters such as initial stream flow control windows.
-This section defines a version of the prtocol that can be used to establish WebTransport sessions over arbitrary reliable ordered bytestreams (such as TCP connections and local IPC channels).
+This section defines a version of the protocol that can be used to establish WebTransport sessions over any reliable ordered bytestreams (such as TCP connections and local IPC channels).

 When used over a non-HTTP transport, the stream SHALL start with a header